Egyptian–Libyan War: Course of the war

 On 21 July 1977, the Libyan 9th Tank Battalion carried out a raid on Sallum.
 The unit was ambushed in the town and subjected to a well-planned counter-attack by at least one Egyptian mechanised division, which inflicted 50 percent casualties on the 9th Tank Battalion before it retreated.
 The Libyan Army requested air support, and a few Mirages of the LARAF's No. 1002 Squadron bombed Sallum and nearby settlements, causing minimal damage.
 The Egyptians claimed to have shot down two of them with anti-aircraft fire, reportedly destroying one with SA-7 man-portable air-defence systems.
-Several hours later the Egyptians initiated a large counter-offensive.
-Four Egyptian Mirages and eight Su-7s, led by Colonel Adil Nassr and covered by four MiG-21 fighters, flew out of Marsa Matruh and raided the Gamal Abdel Nasser Airbase at Al Adm, which served as the primary interceptor airbase in eastern Libya.
+Several hours later, the Egyptians initiated a large counter-offensive.
+Four Egyptian Mirages and eight Su-7s, led by Colonel Adil Nassr and covered by four MiG-21 fighters, flew out of Marsa Matruh, Egypt, and raided the Gamal Abdel Nasser Airbase at Al Adm, which served as the primary interceptor airbase in eastern Libya.
 The Libyans were caught off guard, and many of their Mirages and MiGs were stationary and exposed at the base.
 Western sources reported that the air raid had little effect.
 According to Pollack, the Egyptian airstrikes caused little damage to aircraft, though they struck a few radars.
 The Egyptians claimed that they had damaged seven planes.
 Military historians Tom Cooper and Albert Grandolini wrote that Libyan pilots reported the raid to be "highly effective".
 One Egyptian Su-7 was shot down and its pilot was captured.
 He was later presented as a captive on television.
 Other Egyptian jets attacked radar stations at Bardia and Jaghbub.

 A substantial Egyptian mechanised force—possibly as large as two divisions—advanced into Libya along the coast towards the town of Musaid.
 Aside from a few tank clashes, the Libyans retreated in face of the incursion.
 After advancing 15 mi into Libya, the Egyptians withdrew over the border.
 The Libyans lost a total of 60 tanks and armoured personnel carriers in the fighting.

 The Egyptians fielded MiG-21s (example pictured) against Gamal Abdel Nasser Airbase during the war.